LanRenLan/MarshallStanmore2/README.md

 # Marshall Stanmore II
+# I will delete this line when I'm done debuggin

 ## Introduction
 One of the main problems with the Marshall Stanmore 2 speakers is that it will go to sleep mode after being idle for a couple of minutes and therefore disconnect from the operating system.